Hans Reck: Iceland

-In the summer of 1907 the geologist Walther von Knebel, a friend and fellow student of Reck's, disappeared during a field trip in Iceland.
+In the summer of 1907, the geologist Walther von Knebel, a friend and fellow student of Reck's, disappeared during a field trip in Iceland.
 Reck was charged with determining what had happened, and set out in June 1908 with two local guides and his fiancé, Ina von Grumbkow.
 The party traveled 1500 km on horseback in eleven weeks.
 Reck and the Icelander Sigurður Sumarliðason were the first people ever to reach the summit of the Herðubreið volcano, 1060 m above the surrounding plain.

 Reck climbed down to the edge of what would later be called Lake Knebel (now Öskjuvatn), a lake within the caldera of the volcano, Askja, where von Knebel's death had been reported, but found no remains.
 However, they concluded that von Knebel had died in an accidental drowning when his boat overturned.
 Reck used what he learned about volcanoes on this expedition in his doctoral dissertation.
-He graduated from the University of Munich in November 1910 and took up a post in the Berlin Museum of Natural History.
+He graduated from the Ludwig-Maximilians-Universität München in November 1910 and took up a post in the Berlin Museum of Natural History.